 The Total non-Black Cars Produced Was 637

-As April 2021, the number of non-black Cosworths currently in the CVOA Registry is as follows:
+Currently, the number of non-black Cosworths in the CVOA Registry is as follows:

 Antique White (body tag code 11)